iamjosephmj/Rx-Clean/README.md

 ### Why is this important ?

 When you take a real software development, Implementing an architecture have one common goal - to maintain the complexity of your codebase.
-This may not be a big issue if the codebase is small, but trust me, this will be a real lifesaver when for larger ones.
+This may not be a big issue if the codebase is small, but trust me, this will be a real lifesaver
+for larger ones.

 ### The Approach